3sIT/k8scheck/docs/writing_tests.rst

 Test Namespaces
 ---------------

-By default, ``kubetest`` will automatically generate a new Namespace for each test case, using the test name and a timestamp for the namespace name to ensure uniqueness.
+By default, ``k8scheck`` will automatically generate a new Namespace for each test case, using the test name and a timestamp for the namespace name to ensure uniqueness.
 This behavior may not be desired in all cases, such as when users may not have permissions to create a new namespace on the cluster, or the tests are written against an already-running deployment in